Climate change is one of the leading global causes of hunger.

 Hungry and malnourished people are even less able to withstand another disaster and they suffer graver consequences each time a flood or drought strikes.
 Some families attempt to leave but, without resources, many have no choice but to stay.Source: Climate Change Infographic Photo: WFP/George Fominyen

-The Faces of Climate Change
+The Faces and Voices of Climate Change

 The Dry Corridor